Vibration Analysis of Timoshenko Beams using Isogeometric Analysis: Solution Approach

 Isogeometric approach (IGA) uses Non-Uniform Rational Basis Spline (NURBS) representation as shown in Fig. \ref{fig:fig2} to define both geometry and the displacement shape function.

 The NURBS basis functions can be defined as

 Computer Aided Design (CAD) systems are based on spline basis functions, often Non-Uniform Rational B-Splines (NURBS).
-In traditional finite element method, this geometry is approximated by a piecewise lower order Lagrange/Hermite interpolation polynomials.
+B-Splines are widely used in research and industry to parameterize complex geometry.
+A particular example is research by De et al. where B-splines have been used to parameterize unconventional concept models of aircrafts and vehicles ~\cite{de2019structural, jrad2017global, robinson2016aeroelastic, de2021lightweight, de2017sparibs, de2019unconventional, de2017structural, de2018structural, de2020algorithms, demanual}.
 It has to be noted that the analysis in the current work is restricted to straight beams and hence B-splines were used \textit{i.e.} the weights associated with all the control points are set to 1.
 In FEM, elements are used to divide discretize geometry; whereas, in IGA patches are used.
 In finite element analysis (FEA), the parameter space is the reference element which is mapped into each element in the physical space.
 However in IGA, parameter space is the whole patch which is further divided into elements by a knot vector in each direction as given in Eq.~\eqref{sample:equation23}

 where $\epsilon _{1},\epsilon _{2},...,\epsilon _{i},...,\epsilon _{n+p+1}$ are the knot vectors.

 The length of the knot vector is given by